-Read our 2016 Report Card for Carter.
+Read our 2019 Report Card for Carter.

 Buddy Carter sits on the following committees:

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted, as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Carter sponsors bills primarily in these issue areas:

 Some of Carter’s most recently sponsored bills include...

 - H.R.
 7507: State Stockpile Readiness Act of 2020